 We want to make your pooch work for his rewards, which is actually healthier for him.
 If you can wake up, it’s time to tune into his natural prey drive.
 It will make training a fun and interactive activity for you to share together.
 It would give you more bonding time and strengthen your relationship too!

-Flailing one of these rope toys around can perk up your pooch’s interests and engage him in tug play.
+Flailing one of these rope toys around can perk up your pooch’s interest and engage him in tug play.

 Kong toys have also been popular among parents.
 They are long-lasting, durable, and can be filled with different treats like peanut butter or cheese inside.

 This toy can be thrown to chase.
 When found, a tasty little reward will fall out and land nearby, waiting to be gobbled up.

 If this absolutely detests your pup, clicker training could also be useful.